connorskees/connorskees.github.io/content/merge-tree.md

 This behavior is extremely powerful and is the basis for all conflict resolution and collaboration within merge-tree.

-Let's look at an example string and op.
+Let's look at an example merge-tree written out as json:

 ```json
 [